ubergrape/grape-ds/docs/docs/color.md

 | <Swatch color="#954a00"></Swatch> | `accent-darker` | orange-60 | #954a00 | 149,74,0
 | <Swatch color="#331100"></Swatch> | `accent-darkest` | orange-90 | #331100 | 51,17,0
 ### States
-State color tokens are useful for states and alerts.
-They are divided into 5 state types: `positive`, `negative`, `warning`, `info`, and `disabled`.
-Each state color token group (except disabled) has 7 possible lightness grades, from lightest to darkest.
+State colors are semantic colors.
+They have assigned meanings and are used consistently throughout Aurora.
+Color is used sparingly and intentionally to create clear modes of communication.
+State colors are divided into 5 state color families: `positive`, `negative`, `warning`, `info`, and `disabled`.
+Each family (except disabled) has 7 possible lightness grades, from lightest to darkest.
 #### Positive
 | Color | Token | Palette token | HEX | RGB
 | :-- | :-- | :-- | :-- | :-- |